CANADA FX DEBT-C$ falls along with oil, equities

 "The return of risk aversion has sparked a selloff in most currencies against the greenback, and commodities -- notably oil prices -- are lower," said Sal Guatieri, senior economist at BMO Capital Markets.

-Equity markets have rallied over the past six weeks on optimism the worst of the economic crisis may be over, and as quarterly results from some U.S. banks, most recently, Citigroup (C.N: Quote) and JP Morgan (JPM.N: Quote), came in in better than foreseen.
+Equity markets have rallied over the past six weeks on optimism the worst of the economic crisis may be over, and as quarterly results from some U.S. banks, most recently, Citigroup (C.N) and JP Morgan (JPM.N), came in in better than foreseen.

 "A lot of it goes back to the risk aversion theme that's been the market focus for the last few months," said George Davis, chief technical strategist at RBC Capital Markets.